Anas1005/docker-roadmap/part-1/1-simple-app/README.md

 - **Layer Caching**: Docker optimizes image builds by caching unchanged layers for reuse.
 - **Command Order**: The order of commands in a Dockerfile impacts layer caching efficiency, with volatile commands ideally placed last.

+## Port Mapping

+Port mapping in Docker enables communication between containers and the host system or external network by binding container ports to specific ports on the host machine.

+- **Purpose**: Allows services within containers to be accessed from outside.
+- **Syntax**: Follows the pattern `-p [hostPort]:[containerPort]`.
+- **Example**: `-p 8080:80` maps container port 80 to host port 8080.

+Port mapping is essential for making Docker containers accessible and usable in various network environments.

+## Bind Mounts

+Bind mounts in Docker allow you to map a folder from the host machine to a folder in the container.
+This enables seamless sharing and synchronization of files between the host and the container.

+- **Purpose**: Mainly used for hot-reloading, where code changes on the host are immediately reflected in the container without needing to rebuild the image.
+- **Usage**: Syntax for bind mounts typically involves specifying the source directory on the host followed by the target directory in the container.
+- **Example**: `-v /host/folder:/container/folder` maps the `/host/folder` on the host to `/container/folder` in the container.

+## Bind Mounts

+Bind mounts in Docker allow you to map a folder from the host machine to a folder in the container.
+This enables seamless sharing and synchronization of files between the host and the container.

+- **Purpose**: Mainly used for hot-reloading, where code changes on the host are immediately reflected in the container without needing to rebuild the image.
+- **Usage**: Indispensable for development environments, facilitating rapid iteration and testing by providing real-time synchronization of code changes between the host and the container.
+- **Example**: `-v /host/folder:/container/folder` maps the `/host/folder` on the host to `/container/folder` in the container.

+.

 ## Networks & Volumes

 These components are crucial for Docker container management: